endeavouros-team/endeavouros-sway-setup/README.md

 ![screenshot](sway-eos.png)

 # Things mostly working now but some parts still need some fixes/setup:
-* workspace icons and how the act plus binding apps to them need some changes.
+* workspace handling is still strange i will need to set a general basic usable no clue ;)
+* keybindings are not generic too

 **open weather:**